-One might assume that linear extrapolation of the force spectrum to zero force should yield a time scale similar to the spontaneous SA-b unbinding off-rate $k{off} \sim 10^{-6} \text{ s}^{-1}$ obtained from bulk equilibrium experiments (7).
-However, as in previous singlemolecule force experiments (10, 19) (SI Appendix), Fig. 2 would suggest a much faster off-rate of $\sim 1 \text{ s}^{-1}$.
-Notably, also the 21 $k{\rm B}$ T barrier (blue line in Fig. 2, Inset) in the unbinding energy landscape is ~19 k_BT lower than the calorimetric SA-b binding free energy of ~40 k_BT (7).
-Further, a Kramers estimate using an attempt frequency of 10^9 s^{-1} would also predict a ~1 s^{-1} off-rate.
-Whereas the end states of enforced and spontaneous unbinding are not the same and, hence, the respective (un)binding freeenergy differences are not expected to fully agree, such a large discrepancy is unexpected.
-To reconcile forced and equilibrium unbinding, a third barrier located further out on the unbinding pathway should be present (as depicted in Fig. 2, Inset, red dashed line), as was speculated before from indirect evidence
+One might assume that linear extrapolation of the force spectrum to zero force should vield a time scale similar to the spontaneous SA-b unbinding off-rate $k{off} \sim 10^{-6} \text{ s}^{-1}$ obtained from bulk equilibrium experiments (7).
+However, as in previous single molecule force experiments (10, 19) (see SI), Figure 2 would suggest a much faster off-rate of $\sim 1 \text{ s}^{-1}$.
+Notably, also the 21 $k{\rm B}T$ barrier (blue line in the inset of Fig. 2) in the unbinding energy landscape is ~19 k_BT lower than the calorimetric SA-b binding free energy of ~40 k_BT (7).
+Further, a Kramers estimate using an attempt frequency of 109 s-1 would also predict a \sim 1 s-1 off-rate.
+Whereas the end states of enforced and spontaneous unbinding are not the same and, hence, the respective (un)binding free energy differences are not expected to fully agree, such a large discrepancy is unexpected.
+To reconcile forced and equilibrium unbinding, a third barrier located further out on the unbinding pathway should be present (as depicted in Fig. 2 inset, red dashed line), as was speculated before from indirect evidence (10, 21).

-(10, 21).
 Such a barrier would show up in a dynamic force spectrum at loading rates much lower than accessible to experiments (and certainly to simulations) and, therefore, remained so far unobserved.
-One would, however, expect to observe interactions between SA and b farther out of the binding pocket, as structural determinants of this barrier.
+One would, however, expect to observe interactions between SA and biotin farther out of the binding pocket, as structural determinants of this barrier.

 Indeed, our MD simulations revealed such interactions and corresponding intermediate states.
-In particular, the distribution of COM distances between the SA binding pocket and the b molecule displays a pronounced peak after the second minimum followed by smaller peaks at distances up to 1.5 nm (Fig. 3A and SI Appendix).
-Detailed inspection of the individual MD trajectories showed as many as eight transient H-bonds (mainly to ASN49, GLU51, and TYR54) formed with b ~1 nm away from the binding pocket (Fig. 3A).
-Importantly, the force profiles (Fig. 3B) from these trajectories ($\sim 15\%$ of all trajectories) displayed adhesive interactions after and at a lower value than the main force peak and, therefore, these states are not seen in the dynamic force spectrum.
-In these events, the force applied to b displays a drop due to the exit from the binding pocket and a subsequent intermediate force plateau with a final drop due to complete detachment.
-At the slowest MD velocities, this transient unbinding state lasted up to several hundred nanoseconds, such that it should also be detectable using HS-AFM microcantilevers with submicrosecond resolution.
+In particular, the distribution of COM distances between the SA binding pocket and the biotin molecule displays a pronounced peak after the second minimum followed by smaller peaks at distances up to 1.5 nm (Fig. 3A and SI).
+Detailed inspection of the individual MD trajectories showed as many as eight transient H-bonds (mainly to ASN49, GLU51, and TYR54) formed with biotin ~1 nm away from the binding pocket (Fig. 3A).
+Importantly, the force profiles (Fig. 3B) from these trajectories (~15% of all trajectories) displayed adhesive interactions after and at a lower value than the main force peak and, therefore, these states are not seen in the dynamic force spectrum.
+In these events, the force applied to biotin displays a drop due to the exit from the binding pocket and a subsequent intermediate force plateau with a final drop due to complete detachment.
+At the slowest MD velocities, this transient unbinding state lasted up to several hundred nanoseconds, such that it should also be detectable using HS-AFM microcantilevers with sub-us resolution.